good trouble: a zine that puts the pro back into protest

 Self publishing will never end, and hurrah for that.
 Good Trouble is the latest in a long line of zines that charge the reader to take action.
-Starting life online, Good Trouble (whose contributors include artists Eve Ackroyd and Peter Kennard, as well as Tunisian singer Emel and legendary wildlife photographers and conservationists Paul Nickle and Cristina Mittermeir) is printed on broadsheet paper and available in exchange for a contribution to War Child.
-The brainchild of Dazed's former Editor Rod Stanley, the zine focuses on the point where creativity and art meet protest.
-As they say, if you can affect cultural change you can affect political change.
+Starting life online, Good Trouble, whose contributors include artists Eve Ackroyd and Peter Kennard, as well as Tunisian singer Emel and legendary wildlife photographers and conservationists Paul Nickle, is printed on broadsheet paper and available in exchange for a contribution to War Child.
+The brainchild of Dazed's former Editor Rod Stanley, the zine focuses on the point where creativity and art meet protest: as they say, if you can effect cultural change you can effect political change.

-We are living in a charged political climate.
-What was the initial impulse that cause you to start it?
+We are living in a charged political climate: What was the initial impulse that cause you do start it?

 What are some of the topics you have covered?

-We have had stories on female artists creating an anti-Trump exhibition, an interview with Adam Broomberg about his anti-fascist art project, a great little short film from the London women's march, DIY protest zines, a beautiful photo story of the Standing Rock Sioux people resisting the Dakota Access Pipeline, Tunisian singer and "voice of the Arab Spring" Emel, an LGBTQ art residency on Fire Island, archive photos of British 90s raves and protests, a story about the KLF's Jimmy Cauty and his riot in a shipping container, and a visit with legendary wildlife photographers and conservationists Paul Nicklen and Cristina Mittermeir.
-It's all about where creativity and art meets protest and trying to affect positive social change, essentially 'good trouble,' which is a phrase I borrowed from the congressman and civil rights hero John Lewis.
+We've had stories on female artists creating an anti-Trump exhibition, an interview with Adam Broomberg about his anti-fascist art project, a great little short film from the London women's march, DIY protest zines, a beautiful photo story of the Standing Rock Sioux people resisting the Dakota Access Pipeline, Tunisian singer and 'voice of the Arab Spring' Emel, an LGBTQ art residency on Fire Island, archive photos of British 90s raves and protests, a story about the KLF's Jimmy Cauty and his riot in a shipping container, and a visit with legendary wildlife photographers and conservationists Paul Nicklen and Cristina Mittermeir.
+It's all about where creativity and art meets protest and trying to affect positive social change, essentially -- 'good trouble', which is a phrase I borrowed from the congressman and civil rights hero John Lewis.

 I'm just about able to manage the website on my own by basically fiddling around with Squarespace settings until it looks ok.
 But a print project is different and I wanted to try and create something that was a beautiful object and quite collectable.
-Like, if someone looks back at this in 10 years time, that it would be a little time capsule.
-For example, I love looking at old indie-publishing magazines from other decades.
-Plus, I really love partnering with great art directors and, well, I know my limitations, basically.
+Like, if someone looks back at this in 10 years time, that it would be a little time capsule - I love looking at old indie-publishing magazines from other decades, for example.
+Plus I really love partnering with great art directors and, well, I know my limitations, basically.
 Richard Turley has been a friend for a few years and I love his design work.
 It walks the line where a slightly neurotic level of technical detail breaks down into chaos, and I felt that would be perfect for this project.
-I also worked with my friend Francesca Gavin, who leaned on her extensive book of contacts to help with the art dossier, and the good man Charlie Robin Jones, who was very supportive and helped me pull it all together.
+I also worked with my friend Francesca Gavin, who leant on her extensive contacts book to help with the art dossier, and the good man Charlie Robin Jones, who was very supportive and helped me pull it all together.
 And Harris Elliott brought in legendary political artist Peter Kennard.
 Thanks guys!

-What have been your favorite features so far?
+What have been your favourite features so far?

-Who reads Good Trouble and what do you hope they take away from it?
+Who reads good trouble and what do you hope they'd take away from it?